Introduction

 Your child’s mental health depends on honest conversations about challenging topics.
 This blog will explain why these discussions are necessary, how to prepare for them, and how to talk to your child about death, divorce, and world events.

-Read more about Vygotsky’s Sociocultural Theory.
+Read more about Vygotsky’s sociocultural theory.

-Understanding the Need
+Understanding the Needs

 Why It’s Important